composer/composer/doc/03-cli.md

 If set to `prime`, GitHub VCS repositories will prime the cache, so it can then be used fully offline with `1`.

+### COMPOSER_DEBUG_EVENTS

+If set to `1`, outputs information about events being dispatched, which can be useful for plugin authors to identify what is firing when exactly.

 &larr; [Libraries](02-libraries.md)  |  [Schema](04-schema.md) &rarr;